Posts Tagged ‘video’

 Today, we start with a real curiosity.
 You may know Harvey Danger from their crossover hit ‘Flagpole Sitta’ (which reached a new audience as the theme tune to hit sitcom ‘Peep Show’).
 Sadly now defunct, the band released a Christmas song in the late-nineties: ‘Sometimes You Have To Work On Christmas’, a gloriously twisted tribute to anyone who’s ever had to pull an Xmas shift in a job they hate.
 It should be far more well-known, and hopefully that’s a journey which starts right here.

-We asked our Artist Of The Month The Flashbulb to pick his favorite moments from the sprawling BAMM.tv music archive …
+We asked our Featured Artist The Flashbulb to pick his favorite moments from the sprawling BAMM.tv music archive …

 “I think I’ve actually gone through every BAMM video for this process.
 It made for a splendid Sunday morning.
 I kind of feel like an A&R guy, but my coffee isn’t expensive enough.